josefaidt/josef.dev/content/posts/global-eslint.md

 ## VSCode Integration

-First, install the <a href="https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint" target="_blank">ESLint extension for VSCode</a>.
+First, install the [ESLint extension for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 This will give us access to settings available for ESLint in our editor.

 If you created the ESLint dotfile elsewhere than the location noted above, don't worry, the location will not matter (seriously, you can put this thing anywhere if you wanted to, except the project directory - we'll get into that later).
 What will matter is the fact that VSCode will not be able to utilize environment variables to identify the location of your file, therefore you will need to use the full qualified path (example: `/Users/josef/.config/` rather than `~/.config`).
 Personally I drop mine in the `.config/` folder instead of the home root to avoid clogging up the directory with a plethora of dotfiles (this is virtually unavoidable).
 Given this information your VSCode User Settings for ESLint look this: